csbyjw/RepData_PeerAssessment1/PA1_template.md

 The mean number of steps per day is 10766 and the median is 10766.

-### Result: The values are slightly skewed due to the imputation.
+### Result: The values are skewed due to the imputation

 ## Are the activity patterns different between weekends and weekdays?